 - Dr. Todd Cook, associate professor of biology, who has used the ESEM to magnify prehistoric shark teeth.

-- Dr. Alicyn Rhoades, associate professor of engineering, who studies the cooling rates and crystallization of polymers.
+- Dr. Alicyn Rhoades, professor of engineering, who studies the cooling rates and crystallization of polymers.
 She has used the ESEM to analyze samples under varying conditions of heat and humidity.

 A Regional Resource